thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/schema-not-found.md

 ![]({{ site.baseurl }}/images/ODBC_add_schema.png "Edit a custom property on Windows")

-On Linux or Solaris, you can edit the properties in the `odbc.ini` file for the driver you are using:
+On Linux, you can edit the properties in the `odbc.ini` file for the driver you are using:

 ```
 [ThoughtSpot]